-Kathy: Yeah, I’d love to.
-Um, and I’ll define them with the question that goes along with the core needs…
+Dr. Koch: Yeah.
+I’d love to.
+Um, and I’ll define them with the question that goes along with the core need.
+So it’s-

 Jim: And then we’ll dig into them.

-Kathy: Great.
-Security – who can I trust?
-Identity – who am I?
-Belonging – who wants me?
-Purpose – why am I alive?
-Competence – what do I do well?
+Dr. Koch: Great.
+Security.
+Who can I trust?
+Identity.
+Who am I?
+Belonging.
+Who wants me?
+Purpose.
+Why am I alive?
+Competence.
+What do I do well?

-Jim: Yeah, and those are the five.
-So, let’s unpack it.
-Explain why you believe God created us with these holes, that we have these needs in the first place.
-Why do those holes exist?
-And what do they look like?
+Jim: So let’s unpack it.
+Um, explain why you believe God, uh, created us with these holes, that we have these needs in the first place.
+Why do, uh, those holes, uh, exist, and what do they look like?

 Jim: That’s where the answer is.